 How a Postnuptial Agreement Lawyer in Maryland Can Help You

-Postnuptial agreements may be legally enforceable provided they follow standard rules of contracts.
+Postnuptial contracts may be legally enforceable provided they follow standard rules of contracts.
 The agreement must be in writing; full disclosures must be made by both spouses about issues relevant to the contract; and the contract cannot be entered into because one spouse is defrauded or is coerced into signing.